AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/WAF logs/Enable the log analysis feature.md

 2. In the left-side navigation pane, choose **Log Management** \> **Log Service**.

-3. On the Log Service page, authorize WAF to use the AliyunWAFAccessingLogRole role to access Log Service.
+3. Authorize WAF to use the AliyunWAFAccessingLogRole role to access Log Service as prompted.

     **Note:**

-    -   This operation is required only when you enable Log Service for the first time.
+    -   This operation is required only when you enable the log analysis feature for the first time.
+You must complete the authorization by using your Alibaba Cloud account.
-    -   If you need to enable Log Service as a Resource Access Management \(RAM\) user, the RAM user must be authorized by its parent Alibaba Cloud account.
+    -   If you use a RAM user to log on to WAF, you must grant required permissions to the RAM user.
+For more information, see [RAM user authorization](/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md).
-    -   Do not cancel the authorization or delete the RAM role.
-Otherwise, the logs of WAF cannot be dumped to Log Service.
+    -   To ensure that WAF logs can be collected to Log Service, do not revoke permissions from the RAM role or delete the RAM role.
 4. On the Log Service page, click **Open now**.

 5. On the Log Service page, select the domain name of your website that is protected by WAF, and turn on the **Status** switch to enable the log analysis feature.

-After the logs of WAF are dumped to Log Service, you can query, analyze, download, ship, and transform the dumped logs.
-You can also create alerts.
+After the logs of WAF are collected to Log Service, you can query, analyze, download, ship, and transform the collected logs.
+You can also configure alerts for the logs.
 For more information, see [Common operations on logs of Alibaba Cloud services](/intl.en-US/Data Collection/Cloud product collection/Common operations on logs of Alibaba Cloud services.md).